top of page

 ALL: Lord Byron

-CB: Where do you think you're going? - (places B on an indifferent chair) - we shall hear the good ladies reviews first (REV & EP nervously take seats)
+CB: Where do you think you're going? (places B on an indifferent chair) - we shall hear the ancient ladies reviews first (REV & EP nervously take seats)

 REV(trembles): Now, our most Ancient of gentlewomen! - remember we were all youths once - yea - during the Restoration in some cases - we shall allow youth it's warmth, yes? (scans room pointedly)